doug-moen/openscad2/rfc/Objects.md

 extract_bom = function(object) -> ...;
 bom = extract_bom(package(target));
 ```
+Until we have standard conventions for representing BOM metadata,
+each project will need its own implementation of `makebom.scad`.

 ### Future Language Extensions
 Once we start programming with object trees,